blattus/website/_posts/2019-06-08-automating-apartment-hunting.md

 I've lived in San Francisco for a little over 3 years and have "recently" been looking for my own apartment.
 The process is more difficult than it should be -- in addition to high rent prices, apartments move _extremely_ quickly: people bring application packets + credit checks to showings, offer multiple months of rent up front, and in some cases offer to pay more than the listed rental price.

-I've looked through apartment listings for the past few months, which typically this invoves browsing listings on Craigslist and sometimes Padmapper, Hotpads, and Zillow [0].
+I've looked through apartment listings for the past few months, which typically includes browsing listings on Craigslist and sometimes Padmapper, Hotpads, and Zillow [0].
 During this search I've had the added luxury of not needing to move quickly.
 I live in a great apartment and neighborhood with some awesome roommates on a month-to-month lease.
 Moving has been about finding my own place, and I've hoped that having the flexiblity of time will make it easier to find a deal...whatever that means today in San Francisco.

 However navigating Craigslist quickly got onerous.
 I tried copying + pasting listings into a google sheet and flagging some for follow-up but found myself needing to dedicate time to searching for apartments, deciding which were worth pursuing, and reaching out to make an introduction.